marijnh/Eloquent-JavaScript/04_data.md

 {{index "task management example"}}

-That program manages a queue of tasks.
+This program manages a queue of tasks.
 You add tasks to the end of the queue by calling `remember("groceries")`, and when you're ready to do something, you call `getTask()` to get (and remove) the front item from the queue.
 The `rememberUrgently` function also adds a task but adds it to the front instead of the back of the queue.

 {{index [array, searching], "indexOf method", "lastIndexOf method"}}

 To search for a specific value, arrays provide an `indexOf` method.
 The method searches through the array from the start to the end and returns the index at which the requested value was found—or -1 if it wasn't found.
-To search from the end instead of the start, there's a similar method called `lastIndexOf`.
+To search from the end instead of the start, there's a similar method called `lastIndexOf`:

 ```
 console.log([1, 2, 3, 2, 1].indexOf(2));